Diversity Boosts AI-Generated Text Detection: : Methodologies

-Rather than treating token-level surprisal in isolation, \proj analyzes how it varies across an entire text to capture higher-level stylistic patterns.
+We validate this theoretical intuition through empirical experiments detailed below, which confirm statistically significant differences in surprisal and diversity metrics between human-written and AI-generated texts.

+We collect 200 human-written essays and 200 GPT-4-Turbo-generated essays on comparable topics, provided by BiScope \citep{guo2024biscope}.
+For each essay, we computed the token-level surprisal scores using a fixed language model evaluator (GPT-2) and then calculated the mean and variance of these surprisal values per essay.
+Figure \ref{fig:mean_surprisal} shows the histogram of mean surprisal scores across the two sets, while Figure \ref{fig:variance_surprisal} displays the histogram of surprisal variances.
+The human-written texts exhibit a noticeably wider spread and heavier tails in both metrics, indicating greater unpredictability and stylistic variability.
+In contrast, the AI-generated essays cluster around lower mean surprisal and exhibit significantly lower variance.
+These results empirically confirm our theoretical claim: \textbf{human language inherently reflects higher diversity and surprise, whereas AI-generated language, optimized for likelihood, tends toward more predictable and homogeneous patterns.} \rule{\textwidth}{1pt} Rather than treating token-level surprisal in isolation, \proj analyzes how it varies across an entire text to capture higher-level stylistic patterns.
 By extracting global statistical features from surprisal sequences, our method reveals differences in the rhythm and variability of unpredictability, traits that distinguish human writing from the more uniform outputs of LLMs, as illustrated by the clear class separation in predicted probabilities shown in Figure \ref{fig:probs_dist}.

+These features are theoretically grounded in the Uniform Information Density (UID) hypothesis, which posits that optimal language speakers strives to distribute information uniformly \cite{NIPS2006_c6a01432}.
+However, while human speakers aim for this efficiency, empirical evidence shows that natural language remains highly nonstationary \citep{doi:10.1073/pnas.1012551108} and exhibits characteristic "burstiness" due to semantic shifts \citep{Altmann_2009}.
+In contrast, LLMs, driven by likelihood-maximization objectives, often approximate the theoretical UID optimum too strictly, resulting in unnaturally flat probability curves devoid of these organic fluctuations \citep{holtzman2020curiouscaseneuraltext}.
+Consequently, we introduce first-order and second-order derivatives of surprisal, as essential metrics to quantify this 'rhythmic unpredictability', capturing the distinct structural variance that separates human writings from LLMs.